 Updates and announcements

-In 2014, Roads and Maritime commissioned a Worley Parsons engineering report of Stockton Harbour which found six of the 14 jetties within the harbour presented serious safety issues, and that the existing jetties and vessel entrance to the boat harbour were non-compliant with current design standards.
+In 2014, Roads and Maritime commissioned Worley Parsons to prepare an engineering report of Stockton Harbour which found six of the 14 jetties within the Harbour presented serious safety issues.
+The report identified that the existing jetties and vessel entrance to the Boat Harbour did not comply with current design standards.

 The report also found seabed levels within the Harbour are too shallow to provide sufficient under-keel clearance for vessels.

 The condition of the Harbour has continued to deteriorate, and Roads and Maritime is rebuilding the Harbour, at a cost of $4.3m.
 The first stage of this project was to create 25 swing moorings in North Stockton so that boat owners currently using the harbour would have an alternative site during construction.

 Extensive community consultation was undertaken with harbour boaters and the wider community with a Review of Environmental Factors in October-November 2017 and the project was approved to go ahead.

 In May 2018, all current harbour boaters vacated the site and work began.